 When this gene is mutated, it cannot do its normal job and cells can develop cancer.
 This research was a collaborative study between McGill University in Montreal, Canada and the Pomeranian Medical University in Poland.

 Analyzing the genes of 195 Polish and French-Canadian breast cancer patients with a history of breast cancer in their families completed the RECQL study; 20,000 genes were examined in this group.
-The results of this were compared to 25,000 other patients without a history of breast cancer to get a baseline.
-Based on this it was apparent that women with mutated RECQL genes were highly susceptible to developing breast cancer.
+The results were compared to 25,000 other patients without a history of breast cancer to get a baseline.
+It was apparent that women with mutated RECQL genes were highly susceptible to developing breast cancer.

 So far the main genes associated with hereditary breast cancer were BRCA1 and BRCA2.